 When the barista brought my coffee to my table, it was in a to-go cup, but I didn’t dare complain.
 She placed a bottle of locally-sourced hand sanitizer on the table for me.
 A Harlem Valley whiskey maker had apparently found a way to stay in business while bars were closed.
 Then she showed me a hand-held credit card machine and had me run my own card through.
 I did it wrong a couple of times and she began to lose her patience with me, such as it was.
 Between her young brows, anger lines were forming.
 I imagined a permanent frown beginning to mar on her young face under her mask.

 As I drank my coffee, I watched the lunatics strolling around in the open air asylum.
 The beaked weekenders were distinguishable at a glance from barefaced locals who begrudgingly wore bandannas around their necks.
 There was a kind of Hatfield and McCoy thing going on.
-Which side was I on?
+Would I choose a side?

 September 11, 2020

 The murder of my father on 9/11 was easier to grasp and talk about (though it seemed inconceivable at the time).
-But that crime was over and done with and one just had to insist upon it.
+But that crime was over and done with by the time I knew about it, and I merely had to make the claim.
 The evidence already there to find.
 Now today, with the murder of my mother, there is too much to speculate about, too many subsidiary crimes still in the works.
 I’m in the midst of a long form crime.
 Much of it yet to come.
 And there may be no understanding until it’s too late.

-It’s spooky the way the plain facts that stare me in the face are denied by otherwise intelligent people all around me; the low infection fatality rate, the insanity of intubating patients, the suppression of effective treatments, especially early treatments.
-All of these anomalies evidence a kind of mass pathology to which the average Uber driver seems immune while highly credentialed doctors succumb completely.
+It’s spooky how intelligent people deny the plain facts; the low infection fatality rate, the insanity of intubating patients, the suppression of effective treatments, especially early treatments.
+All of these anomalies evidence a kind of mass pathology to which the average Uber driver seems entirely immune while highly-credentialed doctors have succumbed completely.